 NEHS Need-Based Scholarships

-NEHS wishes to support students who demonstrate outstanding academic performance in English studies, NEHS members who have been active participants in National English Honor Society, and who qualify for a need-based award due to income and/or family circumstance.
+NEHS supports students who demonstrate outstanding academic performance in English studies, NEHS members who have been active participants in National English Honor Society, and who qualify for a need-based award due to income and/or family circumstance.

 These awards are competitive in nature; members of the Advisory Council of NEHS will evaluate applications.

-- The student must be a member of NEHS in good standing of an active chapter.
+- The applicant must be a member of NEHS in good standing of an active chapter.

-- The student must be a high school senior graduating in the spring of 2017.
+- The applicant must be a high school senior graduating in the spring of 2018.

 - The applicant must present evidence of academic achievement in English studies as well as significant involvement in NEHS activities.

 - Applicant narrative essay and school official letters must be received by the deadline posted.